 - 1. The statement is given in respect of the Statement of Accounts for Clyde Valley Learning and Development Joint Committee.
 I acknowledge my responsibility for ensuring that an effective system of internal financial control is maintained and operated in connection with the resources concerned. - 2.
-The system of internal control can provide only reasonable and not absolute assurance that assets are safeguarded, that transactions are properly recorded, and that material errors or irregularities are either prevented or would be detected within a timely period. - 3.
+Clyde Valley Learning and Development Joint Committee's financial management arrangements conform with the governance requirements of the CIPFA Statement on the Role of the Chief Financial Officer in Local Government. - 3.
+The system of internal control can provide only reasonable and not absolute assurance that assets are safeguarded, that transactions are properly recorded, and that material errors or irregularities are either prevented or would be detected within a timely period. - 4.
 As a Joint Committee established during financial year 2007/2008, I am aware of our governance duties.
-As the work of the Clyde Valley Learning and Development Joint Committee develops, I undertake to continue my commitment to transparency and openness in our governance arrangements and will review these as appropriate during 2016/2017. - 4.
-The following activities have taken place to date in relation to establishing a robust governance infrastructure:- - All eight Councils continue to be represented on the Joint Committee. - The scheme of delegation, terms of reference, standing orders, financial regulations and stakeholder roles and responsibilities defined in 2007/2008 remain in place. - Meetings of the Joint Committee are held on a quarterly basis with Councillor Denis McKenna (South Lanarkshire Council) elected Convener of the Joint Committee. - Scheme of delegation allows for Clyde Valley Implementation Steering Group to manage direct and prioritise the work programme. - Minute of agreement has been produced and signed by each of the participating Councils. - Centralised invoicing and re-charging administered through South Lanarkshire Council. - Financial Management arrangements through South Lanarkshire Council's FMS Ledger system.
+As the work of the Clyde Valley Learning and Development Joint Committee develops, I undertake to continue my commitment to transparency and openness in our governance arrangements and will review these as appropriate during 2016/2017. - 5.
+The following activities have taken place to date in relation to establishing a robust governance infrastructure: - All eight Councils continue to be represented on the Joint Committee. - The scheme of delegation, terms of reference, standing orders, financial regulations and stakeholder roles and responsibilities defined in 2007/2008 remain in place. - Meetings of the Joint Committee are held on a quarterly basis with Councillor Denis McKenna (South Lanarkshire Council) elected Convener of the Joint Committee. - Scheme of delegation allows for Clyde Valley Implementation Steering Group to manage direct and prioritise the work programme. - Minute of agreement has been produced and signed by each of the participating Councils. - Centralised invoicing and re-charging administered through South Lanarkshire Council. - Financial Management arrangements through South Lanarkshire Council's FMS Ledger system.